MoTs in Harlow

 Many test fails are due to simple items, such as broken bulbs or worn windscreen wipers, that the motorist could check and fix for themselves before the test.

-The car's milage history is recorded on the MoT Test certificate, which can help give a buyer more confidence that the milage is genuine.
-The certificate shows the milage at the three most recent tests, and their dates.
+The car's mileage history is recorded on the MoT Test certificate, which can help give a buyer more confidence that the mileage is genuine.
+The certificate shows the mileage at the three most recent tests, and their dates.
 The test does not include checking the odometer for tampering.

 A 2017 survey revealed that up to 4 million UK drivers had not had their car MoT tested in time.
 This puts them at risk of a fine of up to £1,000.
 The usual reason is not a deliberate attempt to dodge the test, just forget fullness.